rmgk/ecoop18-fault-tolerant-examples/Todolist/readme.md

 $ firefox index.html      # open todomvc    in browser
 ~~~

+Note that opening index.html does not work, because Chrome blocks access to LocalStorage for file:// URLs.

 If you upgrade to another scala version, you must update in index.html the script src to the new version. like this: "./target/scala-VERSION/daimpl-fastopt.js"

 ## Credit